 The destroyer of bank accounts.
 Damn DJI and their marketing videos.
 It is meant for professionals, though DJI won’t turn down the buyer who wants the latest and greatest.
 What’s different over the first Inspire is essentially everything.
 New airframe.
 Better battery life.
 Top speed of 67 mph.

-- Compatible with 5.2K Gimbal Cameras; CineCore 2.0 Image Processing
+- Quadcopter is compatible with 5.2K Gimbal Cameras and features CineCore 2.0 Image Processing.